CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

 ### Task 1.3: Using Copilot in PowerPoint

 In PowerPoint, **Copilot for Microsoft 365** acts as your presentation assistant, turning your concepts into impactful slides.
 With Copilot, you can effortlessly convert written documents into presentation decks, complete with speaker notes and references.
+Beyond creation, it also offers tools to streamline long presentations and uses intuitive commands to refine layouts, adjust text formatting, and synchronize animations.

 1. Open your **PowerPoint** and select **Copilot** on top of the screen.